Ryro3753/CustomDNDSheets/README.md

 ## How to start
-You can start both manuelly unfortunatly, I'll dockerize this in future. ng serve for Agnular, dotnet start for backend side.
+You can start both manuelly unfortunatly, I'll dockerize this in future. ng serve for Agnular, dotnet run for backend side.

 ## Pictures
 ![image](https://user-images.githubusercontent.com/22103483/113097554-c3a52480-91ff-11eb-9459-1ff9672dfd3f.png)